 3. Berthillon (31 rue Saint Louis en L Ile, 75004 Paris France):

 You can’t be in the 4th arrondissement without visiting the famed Berthillon bistro.
 You will have the best ice cream you can imagine.
-This luxurious ice cream and sorbet shop has been in business for decades, only became famous when a French restaurant guide called “Gault Millau” wrote about it.
+This luxurious ice cream and sorbet shop has been in business for decades and only became famous when a French restaurant guide called “Gault Millau” wrote about it.

 4. L’As du Fallafel (34 rue des Rosiers, 75004 Paris France):